LeetLLM

 • Multimodal: An image or audio transcription contributes hostile text.
 Log extracted text and apply the same trust label.

 • Multi-turn: Several innocuous-looking turns accumulate into a request for a forbidden effect.
-Evaluate the complete , not one message.
+Evaluate the complete trace, not one message.

-ShopFlow has all three ingredients if one model reads merchant policy text, sees private account notes, and can create refunds or outbound links.
-The goal isn't to promise perfect instruction-following.
+An ML platform has all three ingredients if one model reads untrusted eval text, sees private red-team notes, and can promote candidates or send outbound links.
+Don't promise perfect instruction-following.
 Break a connection: keep private data out of the untrusted reader, remove write or outbound tools from it, or insert application authorization before any effect.

 Prompt structure is a cue, not permission